raaaton/portfolio/README.md

 ## 🚧 WIP

-Please note that this portfolio is still under development.
+Please note that this portfolio is still a work in progress.

 ## 🔗 Live Website